Background pattern

 • Vomiting

-• Swelling, redness, or pain around the vein at the site where the medicine is administered (perfusion site reaction)
+• Swelling, redness, or pain around the infusion site in the vein (infusion site reaction)

-• Increased levels of liver enzymes, called transaminases, shown in blood tests
+• Increased levels of liver enzymes, called transaminases, which are shown in blood tests

 • Itching